heftapp/graphql_codegen/packages/graphql_codegen/README.md

               type: Map<String, dynamic>
 ```

-since `json_serializable` supports parsing `DateTime` from strings this is all we need to do.
+since `json_serializable` supports parsing `DateTime` from strings, this is all we need to do.

 Assume we want to use a custom date-time class instead (e.g. `CustomDateTime`) we can add